mstrlaw/mstrlaw/src/posts/2024-05-08-how-to-cross-the-lake.md

 <﻿hr>

-A﻿t some point he asked "So what is that you do in this new job of yours?
+A﻿t some point he asked "*So what is that you do in this new job of yours?
 What is that an Engineering Manager does?
-What is that you manage?"
+What is that you manage?
+Why is it needed?*"

+I﻿ told him what an Engineering Manager generally does, in the realm of career orientation, performance review and that sort of managerial tasks part of the typical manager work.

+B﻿ut that's not what the real value of a technical lead, which is what I embody.

+S﻿o I thought about the lake we were looking at and gave this analogy that I find sort of fitting.